tembo-io/website/landing/src/content/blog/2024-02-02-sentence-transformers/index.md

 description: Walk through using pg_vectorize to automate the vector search workflow in Postgres.
 Use pg_vectorize transform text to embeddings, and host Sentence Transformers in a container next to Postgres.
 ---

-Sentence transformers enable make it easy to convert raw text into numerical vectors, enabling applications like vector similarity searches and semantic search.
+Sentence transformers make it easy to convert raw text into numerical vectors, enabling applications like vector similarity searches and semantic search.
 With [pg_vectorize](https://github.com/tembo-io/pg_vectorize), an open source extension for Postgres, you have a seamless link to do vector search using over 120 open-source [Sentence Transformers](https://huggingface.co/sentence-transformers) from [Hugging Face](https://huggingface.co), directly from Postgres.

 pg_vectorize is completely open source, and you can run it locally or in your own environment by following the project’s [quick-start guide](https://github.com/tembo-io/pg_vectorize?tab=readme-ov-file#pg_vectorize).
 It is also available by default on the Tembo [VectorDB Stack](https://tembo.io/docs/tembo-stacks/vector-db) in [Tembo Cloud](https://tembo.io) and can be added to any Tembo Postgres instance.